rmccracken/liri-node-bot/README.md

 # liri-node-bot

-The Nodejs bot allows users to search thre different items.
+The Nodejs bot allows users to search thre different search queries using their API's
 - Twitter ID's
 - Songs on Spotify
-- Movies from the OMDB API.
+- Movies from the OMDB

-If a user does not search a specific item it will return a preprogrammed item
+If a user does not search a specific item it will return a preprogrammed search query